monoxane/Speedtweet/README.md

 Install
 --
-1. Clone this repo
+To run from dev: Clone this repo then build the docker image with  ```sudo docker build -t speedtweet:latest .```  then continue to step 1.

-2. Build the docker image with  ```sudo docker build -t speedtweet:latest .```
+To run normally:

-3. Get a twitter API key and stuff by following steps one and two of [this guide by DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-create-a-twitter-app) and
+1. Get a twitter API key and stuff by following steps one and two of [this guide by DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-create-a-twitter-app) and

-4. Run with:
+2. Run with:
 ```
 docker run -it
 \ -e SPEEDTWEET_ISP_TWITTER="@<isp twitter>"